mmcdermott/MEDS_Tabular_AutoML/README.md

    This script further caches feature names and frequencies in a dataset stored in a `code_metadata.parquet` file within the `MEDS_cohort_dir` argument specified as a hydra-style command line argument.

 2. **`meds-tab-tabularize-static`**: Filters and processes the dataset based on the frequency of codes, generating a tabular vector for each patient at each timestamp in the shards.
-Each row corresponds to a unique `patient_id` and `timestamp` combination, thus rows are duplicated across multiple timestamps for the same patient.
+Each row corresponds to a unique `subject_id` and `timestamp` combination, thus rows are duplicated across multiple timestamps for the same patient.

    **Example: Tabularizing static data** with the minimum code frequency of 10, window sizes of `[1d, 30d,  365d, full]`, and value aggregation methods of `[static/present, static/first, code/count, value/count, value/sum, value/sum_sqd, value/min, value/max]`